cfdm.read

 If True (the default) then mask by convention the data of field and metadata constructs.

-The masking by convention of a netCDF array depends on the values of any of the netCDF variable attributes _FillValue, missing_value, valid_min, valid_max and valid_range.
+A netCDF array is masked depending on the values of any of the netCDF attributes _FillValue, missing_value, _Unsigned, valid_min, valid_max, and valid_range.

 domain: bool, optional